RenetaT/smart_home/README.md

 # Smart Home System
+## Individual coursework

 A Python-based smart home management system that provides a GUI for controlling smart devices like Smart Plugs and Smart Doorbells.
 The system enables users to add devices, edit their properties, toggle their states, and monitor their statuses.

----
+- **Achieved 83.00 marks for these assessment.**

 ## Features